srshtiputcha/srshtiputcha/README.md

 Hi!
-I'm Srshti and I'm a PhD student at the STOR-i Centre for Doctoral Training, based at Lancaster University.
+I'm Srshti and I'm currently a Data Scientist at Experian DataLabs in London.
+I am also a final year PhD student at the STOR-i Centre for Doctoral Training, based at Lancaster University.

-- 🔭 I’m currently working on [stochastic gradient MCMC](https://github.com/sputcha1/sgmcmc_ssm_code) methods as part of my PhD
+- 🔭 I’m currently working on stochastic gradient MCMC methods as part of my PhD
-- 🌱 I’m currently learning Julia
 - ⚡ Pronouns: she/her